daghf/libvmod-saintmode/README.rst

 capabilities.

 NB: This VMOD currently only works with Varnish master branch commit 418cea5 or later.
-The required patches will be part of the next Varnish 4.0 release.
+The required patches will be part of the upcoming Varnish 4.1.0 release.

 Example::